mrbid/FractalAttackOnlineLite/README.md

 This means that players only need to transmit their position.
 Players don't have a facing direction, but if they did I would infer it from their last position and their new position.

-The Asteroids move quite slowly so being even a second or two out of sync would not be that bad, but reducing the speed even more compensates for higher deviations between clients.

 The PHP server is [fat.php](fat.php).

 To start an online game you have to launch as such `./fat <msaa> <start epoch>` the start epoch has to be a future epoch, you can get the current epoch using `date +%s` add 180 seconds to it and tell your friends to also launch using that epoch and you will all endup in the same game. msaa is optional between 0-16.